 My favourite scenes are the following.
 The first time we see the firemen.
 The opening title sequence (this shows us that this is a TV controlled and conformist society.)Montag reading his first ever book.
 The old woman burning herself alive so she can die with her books.
 Clarissa asking Montag if it was true that firemen used to put out fires, instead of starting fires.
 The finale in the woods.
 Clarissa and Montag’s discussion in the cafe.
 Montag being pursued by the flying policemen.
 Montag’s wife participating in the nationwide TV programme.
 The Captain getting what he deserves.

-Interestingly the film also depicts something that has become a reality for us today.
-TV is now such a major part of life, and many are sadly glued to a screen more than they take part in real life.
-As in the film, many people now have flat screen TVs.
-Many also now have multiple TVs in their home (one isn’t enough obviously)and some even watch tiny TVs (now phones)at times too.
-Knowing all of this was predicted by Bradbury and depicted by Truffaut decades before it came true is quite spooky.
+Interestingly the film also depicts something that has now become a reality for us today.
+TV is now such a major part of life, and many people are sadly glued to a screen more than they take part in real life.
+Many people now have big flat screen TVs, many also now have multiple TVs in their home (one isn’t enough obviously), and some people even watch tiny TVs (now phones)at times too.
+Knowing that all of this was predicted by Bradbury and depicted by Truffaut decades before it came true, is something that I find to be quite spooky.

 Any other fans of this film?
 Please leave your comments below.